-The island has a tropical climate which makes for hot, beach-friendly weather all year round, and it's also prone to hurricanes and tropical storms from June to November.
+The island has a tropical climate which makes for hot, beach-friendly weather all year round, but it's also prone to hurricanes and tropical storms from June to November.

 Jamaica’s official language is English, although in day-to-day life expats will more often encounter a very different Creole Patois.
 Expats who make an effort to pick up the Jamaican Patois will find it much easier to integrate into life in Jamaica.

 Kingston was the island’s only city for some time, and visitors are often surprised by its size.
-The city has great nightlife and restaurants, although without the international acts and cultural events found in more cosmopolitan centres worldwide.
+It boasts great nightlife, restaurants and wonderful shopping opportunities.

 Expats considering taking a job in Jamaica should note that it can be quite difficult to secure a work permit for a trailing spouse.
 Many spouses try to get involved with local charities or expat clubs to stave off the boredom, or a popular option is to arrange to work for companies back home while living in Jamaica.